Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Great Work!

-You have added and deployed templates, to render some real web pages.
+You have added and deployed templates, that render some real web pages.

-Until now you entered data in the admin, it would be nice to enter data from the website with a common web page form, wouldn't it?
+Until now you entered data in the admin.
+It would be nice to enter data from the website with a common web-page form.
 Continue to [Part 6: Forms](tutorial_part6.md)

 Support this project with my affiliate link|